- Discover Rome's top ancient sites at the Colosseum and Roman Forum

 - For an authentic market experience, stop by the Mercato dei Fiori, where locals shop for fresh vegetables, flowers, meats, and cheeses.
 Browse for authentic Italian pasta and other souvenirs, then take a break with coffee and a pastry at one of the many cafes surrounding the market.

 For dinner, head to the Trastevere neighborhood for some of the city's best trattorias.

-Day 3: Self-Guided Visit of the Colosseum and Forum
+Day 2: Visit the Colosseum & Roman Forum

-Dive into the history of the Roman Empire with a self-guided visit to the Colosseum, the world's largest amphitheater.
-Walking through the ancient amphitheater is like taking a trip back to the days of the Roman Empire.
-Learn about some of ancient Rome's most famous and illustrious citizens, such as Julius Caesar, Emperors Augustus and Nero, and the Flavian Emperors who built the Colosseum.
-For centuries, Palatine Hill, regarded as the founding site of Rome, housed the Roman nobility while the Roman Forum was the center of daily life.
-Today, the impressive buildings and archaeological ruins are not to be overlooked during your visit.
+Dive into the history of the Roman Empire with a walking tour of the Colosseum, the world's largest amphitheater.
+Learn about the lives of some of ancient Rome's most famous and illustrious citizens, such as Julius Caesar, Emperor Augustus, Nero, and the Flavian Emperors who built the Colosseum.

 In the morning, you'll leave Rome and head south to the Amalfi Coast.
 Take the train to Naples before heading by private transfer to your final destination of the Amalfi Coast, but before you arrive, you'll make an incredible stop.
 Visit the ruins of Pompeii, a bustling seaside city that was buried underneath 13-20 ft (4 to 6 m) of ash and volcanic debris after the 79 CE eruption of Mount Vesuvius.
 The ash, which killed many of the city's residents, acted as an archaeological time capsule by preserving many of the city's original buildings and features completely intact.